Peter-Nguyen96/Capstone-Project-Analytics-Dashboard-and-ML-Model/README.md

 # Qwest-Analytics-Dashboard-and-ML-Model
 Final Project for UofT Data Analytics Bootcamp

-What we need for Week 1
-- Selected topic
-- Reason they selected the topic
-- Description of the source of data
-- Questions they hope to answer with the data
-- Description of the communication protocols
-- Present a provisional machine learning model that stands in for the final machine learning model, takes in data from the provisional database and outputs label for input data
-- Present a provisional database that stands in for the final database with sample data that mimics the expected final database structure and is connected to the draft machine learning model

 ## Selected Topic: the Streaming Video Industry

 According to PwC's latest Global Entertainment & Media Outlook 2022, the streaming video industry was valued at $79.1 billion in revenues worldwide in 2021 and will continue to grow at a pace of 7-10% annually for the next few years.
 The big driver of opportunity is a major shift by all major players in the subscription video space (Netflix, Amazon Prime Video, Disney+, Paramount+, Peacock) to hybrid streaming models that combine lower-priced, ad-supported tiers with more premium, ad-free tiers.